jeejeelee/punica_triton_kernel/README.md

 - In our testing, we utilize `cuda graph` to  reduce the runtime overhead of the triton.
 This approach allows our testing results to closely approximate the actual execution time of the  on the device.

-- If you have any questions, please feel free to contact me.

-## 4 TODO

--  ~~Performance testing of the SGMV kernel~~